fgmacedo/python-statemachine/docs/states.md

 ...     add_job = draft.to.itself() | producing.to.itself() | closed.to(producing)
 ...     produce = draft.to(producing)
 ...     deliver = producing.to(closed)

->>> try:
-...     machine = CampaignMachine()
-... except InvalidDefinition as err:
+Traceback (most recent call last):
-...     print(err)
+...
-Final state does not should have defined transitions starting from that state
+InvalidDefinition: Final state does not should have defined transitions starting from that state

 ```